Gloriavale leaders apologise for 'abhorrent' sexual abuse, child labour

 "Gloriavale has worked with independent counsellors and external agencies to help the victims, and adopted a rigorous child protection policy that encourages all members of the community to report abuse to the police, Oranga Tamariki, or the child protection team."

-They revealed that an independent social worker nominated by Oranga Tamariki visits once a week.
+They revealed an independent social worker nominated by Oranga Tamariki visits once a week.

 "We make an absolute assurance that sex offenders will not work in our schools or directly with children.